AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/index.md

 <InlineAlert variant="success" slots="header, text"/>

-Project Griffon will be Assurance!
+Project Griffon is now Assurance

-We're pleased to announce that Project Griffon will be generally available to all Adobe Experience Cloud customers as Assurance.
+We're pleased to announce that Project Griffon is now generally available to all Adobe Experience Cloud customers as Assurance.
 To learn more about this transition see [here](./platform-assurance/index.md) details.

 ## Bring the Adobe Experience Cloud to your apps